-- This appliance must be fitted using a double pole unit of 30 ampere minimum capacity with 3mm minimum contact at all poles. - Access to the mains terminal is gained by opening the terminal block cover at the rear of the appliance - use a flat bladed screw driver for this. - Connection should be made with a 6.0mm twin and earth cable. - First strip the wires. then push the cable through the cable clamping the terminal block cover. - Connect the cable to the terminal block and tighten the cable clamp screw - see diagram. - Close the terminal box, ensuring that the cover is engaged on the locking tabs. - Sufficient cable should be used to allow the cooker to be pulled out, but must hang clear of the floor so it does not become twisted or trapped when the cooker is pushed back.
+- This appliance must be fitted using a double pole unit of 45 ampere minimum capacity with 3mm minimum contact at all poles. - Access to the mains terminal is gained by opening the terminal block cover at the rear of the appliance - use a flat bladed screw driver for this. - Connection should be made with a 6.0mm2 twin and earth cable. - Connection between the consumer unit (45AMCB/Fuse) and the cooker control unit should be made with 10mm2 cable. - First strip the wires. then push the cable through the cable clamping the terminal block cover. - Connect the cable to the terminal block and tighten the cable clamp screw - see diagram. - Close the terminal box, ensuring that the cover is engaged on the locking tabs. - Sufficient cable should be used to allow the cooker to be pulled out, but must hang clear of the floor so it does not become twisted or trapped when the cooker is pushed back.